Team-Jag/Do-or-die-fitness-tracker/Portfolio/ProjectEvaluation.md

 ### AGILE COMMUNICATION

 Our working process was highly centred on the Agile principle, which are evident in a number of our working practices.
 We also focused mainly on using the Kanban framework, as it ensured that we had a full transparency of the work that was left to be done.
 We also chose to implement some methods of the Scrum process in our team, in particular organising weekly code sprints with the aim of deploying a working version of our code at the end of each sprint.
+In terms of indivdiual work, we chose to pair-program in respect to each of our key subsytems (web, management dashboard, and m5 stack).

 We began work on our project by breaking down our work in to user stories which are described in further detail in [the System Design section](../Portfolio/SystemDesign.md) of our portfolio.
 We began by ensuring that we had a clear focus of project requirements, as well as how long we expected each requirement to take, and prioritise which would come first.